NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Arazni - Major Curse.md

-**Major Curse:** When you would regain Hit Points due to either a vitality or void effect, you lose that many Hit Points instead.
+When you would regain Hit Points due to either a vitality or void effect, you lose that many Hit Points instead.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*